junksamiad/replies-engine/replies_engine_docs/lld/final_docs/lambdas_processing_flow.md

 ## 11. Deployment

-When deploying both the IncomingWebhookHandler and BatchProcessor Lambdas, follow the same SAM CLI workflow used for the API Gateway:
+When deploying both the StagingLambda and MessagingLambda Lambdas, follow the same SAM CLI workflow used for the API Gateway:

 ### 11.1 Prerequisites
 - AWS CLI configured with the target account credentials